Muukid/muAudioFile/README.md

 An audio file's '***decompressed data***' refers to uncompressed audio data, whether or not it was generated from compressed or uncompressed audio data.
 If the given audio data's format is uncompressed, then the decompressed data simply refers to the raw data.
 However, if the given audio data's format is compressed, then the decompressed data refers to the raw data's equivalent uncompressed audio data.
 In other words, the decompressed data refers to the decompressed version of the raw data (whether or not it was compressed in the first place).

-# Format-inspecific reading API
+# Format-unspecific reading API

-muaf's reading API is split into two sections: the format-specific API, and the format-inspecific API.
-The inspecific API wraps around the specific API, encapsulating the specific API's functionality, and allowing you to retrieve general information about an audio file without having to directly consider what specific audio file format it is.
+muaf's reading API is split into two sections: the format-specific API, and the format-unspecific API.
+The unspecific API wraps around the specific API, encapsulating the specific API's functionality, and allowing you to retrieve general information about an audio file without having to directly consider what specific audio file format it is.

 ## Audio profile